MEMBERS OF THE CZECH FISCAL COUNCIL

 prof. Ing.
 Jan Pavel, Ph.D. (* 1978)

-Jan Pavel is a respected personality in the academic sphere.
-Within his pedagogical activities he has a long-lasting devotion in particular to public finances, theory of budgetary and fiscal policy and the issue of operating efficiency of the public sector.
-From 2003 to 2006 he worked at the Ministry of Finance of the Czech Republic, and since 2005, has been part of the Department of Public Finance at the University of Economics, Prague.
+Jan Pavel is a respected figure in the academic sphere.
+Within his pedagogical activities, he has a long-lasting devotion to public finance, the theory of budgetary and fiscal policy, and public sector efficiency.
+From 2003 to 2006, he worked at the Ministry of Finance of the Czech Republic, and since 2005, has been part of the Department of Public Finance at the University of Economics, Prague.
 Jan Pavel is the author or co-author of numerous publications, research papers, and expert articles both in the Czech Republic and abroad.
-He became a professor in 2015, and in January 2018, the Chamber of Deputies has elected him to the Czech Fiscal Council on a proposal of the Czech National Bank for a two-year term.
+He became a professor in 2015, and in January 2018, the Chamber of Deputies elected him to the Czech Fiscal Council on a proposal of the Czech National Bank for a two-year term.
 He was re-elected for another six-year term, which he began serving in January 2020.